We Are a Forest School

 How can parents help make the most of the forest school experience?

-Dress your kids appropriately.
+Dress your children appropriately.